mohammadsohaib/mohammadsohaib.github.io/_pages/about.md

 Welcome!

 I am an aspiring neuroscientist looking to understand how the brain computes.
-I am excited to start my doctoral research with <a href="https://www.psi.ch/en/lnb/people/adrian-andreas-wanner">Adrian Wanner</a>  at PSI, Switzerland from May 2023.
+I am excited to start my doctoral research with <a href="https://www.psi.ch/en/lnb/people/adrian-andreas-wanner">Adrian Wanner</a>  at PSI, Zurich from May 2023.
 I'll be working on X-ray mediated optogenetics for non-invasive stimulation, and dynamical connectomics to understand structure-function relationship of neurons.
 I'll combine electron microscopy to study